wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `downgradeOwner()`, as the name implies, downgrades the current owner of the block in upper level caches into the shared state.
 Since there can be at most a single owner on any address, this method only needs to send one downgrade request to the owner tracked by the per-block coherence states, and waits for the response.
-This method is called in three cases: (1) When a `GETS` request hits a block that has an exclusive owner which is not the requestor, causing the ownership to transfer from the upper level to the current cache; (2) When a flush request hits a block that has an owner that is different from the requestor, causing the ownership to transfer from both levels to the next level; and
+This method is called in three cases: (1) When a `GetS` request hits a block that has an exclusive owner which is not the requestor, causing the ownership to transfer from the upper level to the current cache; (2) When a flush request hits a block that has an owner that is different from the requestor, causing the ownership to transfer from both levels to the next level; and